12. ESFJ – The Caregiver

 (Extraverted Intuition with Introverted Feeling)

-ENFPs are warm, enthusiastic people, typically very bright and full of potential.
-They live in the world of possibilities, and can become very passionate and excited about things.
+1. ENFPs are warm, enthusiastic people, typically very bright and full of potential.
+They live in a world of possibilities and can become very passionate and excited about things.
 Their enthusiasm lends them the ability to inspire and motivate others, more so than we see in other types.
 They can talk their way in or out of anything.
 They love life, seeing it as a special gift, and strive to make the most out of it.

-Because ENFPs live in the world of exciting possibilities, the details of everyday life are seen as trivial drudgery.
-They place no importance on detailed, maintenance-type tasks, and will frequently remain oblivous to these types of concerns.
+5. Because ENFPs live in a world of exciting possibilities, the details of everyday life are seen as trivial drudgery.
+They place no importance on detailed, maintenance-type tasks, and will frequently remain oblivious to these types of concerns.
 When they do have to perform these tasks, they do not enjoy themselves.
-This is a challenging area of life for most ENFPs, and can be frustrating for ENFP’s family members.
+This is a challenging area of life for most ENFPs and can be frustrating for ENFP’s family members.

-Because they are so alert and sensitive, constantly scanning their environments, ENFPs often suffer from muscle tension.
-They have a strong need to be independent, and resist being controlled or labelled.
+11. Because they are so alert and sensitive, constantly scanning their environments, ENFPs often suffer from muscle tension.
+They have a strong need to be independent and resist being controlled or labeled.
 They need to maintain control over themselves, but they do not believe in controlling others.
 Their dislike of dependence and suppression extends to others as well as to themselves.

-ENFPs are charming, ingenuous, risk-taking, sensitive, people-oriented individuals with capabilities ranging across a broad spectrum.
-They have many gifts which they will use to fulfill themselves and those near them, if they are able to remain centered and master the ability of following through.
+12. ENFPs are charming, ingenuous, risk-taking, sensitive, people-oriented individuals with capabilities ranging across a broad spectrum.
+They have many gifts which they will use to fulfill themselves and those near them if they are able to remain centered and master the ability to follow through.

 - Dominant: Extraverted Intuition